 CU Denver’s Academic Building One will open in August 2014 in time for the Fall semester.

 Back in February we announced a new project going along Speer Boulevard at the Auraria Campus.
 Titled CU Denver Academic Building One, this 146,000 square foot building has been making quick progress!
 Let’s take a look!

 With little excavation needed and no underground parking, the structure has risen very quickly and has almost topped out.
 That’s only 5 months from announcement to where it is today!

-This UCD Academic Building will be designated for student affairs, financial services, admissions, the registrar’s office, and new classrooms for the College of Liberal Arts and Sciences.
+This CU Denver Academic Building will be designated for student affairs, financial services, admissions, the registrar’s office, and new classrooms for the College of Liberal Arts and Sciences.
 Completion is expected August 2014.